metricshilab/manual/LyX-LaTeX.md

 ![image](https://github.com/metricshilab/manual/blob/main/figure%201.png)

-The boxed `red` text represents the file formats, the `blue` text on the arrows represents the commands you have to use, the small `dark green` text under the boxes represents the image formats that are supported.
-Any time you pass through an arrow you lose some information, which might decrease the quality of your document.
-Therefore, in order to achieve the highest quality in your output file, you should choose the shortest route to reach your target format.
+The boxed `red` text represents the file formats, the `blue` text on the arrows represents the commands we have to use, the small `dark green` text under the boxes represents the image formats that are supported.
+Any time we pass through an arrow we lose some information, which might decrease the quality of our document.
+Therefore, in order to achieve the highest quality in our output file, we should choose the shortest route to reach our target format.

-This is probably the most convenient way to obtain an output in your desired format anyway.
+This is probably the most convenient way to obtain an output in our desired format anyway.
 Starting from a LaTeX source, the best way is to use only latex for a DVI output or pdflatex for a PDF output, converting to PostScript only when it is necessary to print the document.
-Most of the programs should be already within your LaTeX distribution; the others come with Ghostscript, which is a free and multi-platform software as well.
+Most of the programs should be already within our LaTeX distribution; the others come with Ghostscript, which is a free and multi-platform software as well.

 ### An Useful Example